MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/troubleshooting-server-based-authentication.md

 <a name="BKMK_failAuthen"></a>
 ### Failed Authentication
- This failure can occur when one or more of the server-based authentication configuration steps were not completed or did not complete successfully. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Set up SharePoint integration with Dynamics 365](../admin/set-up-sharepoint-integration.md)
+ This failure can occur when one or more of the server-based authentication configuration steps were not completed or did not complete successfully. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Set up SharePoint integration with Dynamics 365 for Customer Engagement](../admin/set-up-sharepoint-integration.md)

  This failure can also occur if an incorrect URL is entered in the Enable Server-Based SharePoint Integration wizard or if there is a problem with the digital certificate used for server authentication.